tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 ** Example 2 **

-A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX frozen for 100000 energy.
+A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX staked for 100000 energy.

 Smart contract C set the caller energy consumption proportion to 40% which means the developer will pay for the rest 60% energy consumption.

-Developer D freezes 50 TRX to get 500000 energy.
+Developer D stakes 50 TRX to get 500000 energy.

 A triggers C, the fee limit set is 200000000 (unit SUN, 200 TRX).

 So during this trigger the energy A can use is from three parts:

-- A's energy by freezing TRX -- X;
+- A's energy by staking TRX -- X;
 - The energy converted from the amount of TRX bruning according to a fixed rate -- Y;

-    If fee limit is greater than the energy obtained from freezing TRX, then it will burn TRX to get energy.
+    If fee limit is greater than the energy obtained from staking TRX, then it will burn TRX to get energy.
 The fixed rate is: 1 Energy = 100 SUN, fee limit still has (200 - 10) TRX = 190 TRX available, but A only has 90 TRX left, so the energy it can keep consuming is 90 TRX / 100 SUN = 900000 energy;

-- D's energy by freezing TRX -- Z;
+- D's energy by staking TRX -- Z;

 There are two situation:
 if (X + Y) / 40% >= Z / 60%, the energy A can use is X + Y + Z